Ogeon/KiMouse/README.markdown

 KiMouse is a terrible name of a (hopefully) usable interface between a human user and his/her computer.
 The name comes from its main purpose: Using a Microsoft Kinect to control/substitute the computer mouse using hand gestures.

 ##Building
 It's easy to build kimouse if you have the right setup.
-There is a Makefile doing the horrible linking and file building job for you, so the only thing you have to do before building it is to make sure you have OpenGL, pthreads installed and a precompiled and working copy of libfreenect in a directory called `libs/libfreenect` located here in the root of the project.
+There is a Makefile doing the horrible linking and file building job for you, so the only thing you have to do before building it is to make sure you have OpenGL, pthreads installed and a precompiled and working copy of libfreenect installed in your system.

 Now, when you have all the files and packages at the right place, you just have to run
 	$ make